fpindej/discord-bot-template/README.md

 ## Usage

 1. use this repository as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
-2. in Your new repository:
-   - rename solution
+2. rename solution
+3. rewrite README.md file
+4. adjust configurations in `Discord.BotConfiguration -> ServiceCollectionExtensions -> GetDiscordSocketConfig` to Your needs
+5. adjust configurations in `Discord.Commands -> ServiceCollectionExtensions -> GetCommandServiceConfig` to Your needs
-   - try running the project
+6. try running the project

-   - if everything works -> commit and You're good to go 🎉
+If everything works -> commit and You're good to go 🎉

 ## Features
 - running as a service using the [.NET generic host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host)